Timber Performance – Leaching

 Even light-coloured timbers leach.
 We conducted a leaching trial to compare common timber species for decking.
 The timbers were exposed to the external elements for ten days.
 The results demonstrated that Merbau had excessive staining, Spotted Gum had some staining and Cumaru had no visible marks.

-When selecting timber for external applications, it is particularly important to consider leaching.
+As per SDC, when selecting timber for external applications, it is particularly important to consider leaching.
 Leaching can stain light-coloured surfaces such as concrete, pavers and natural stone walls, or around wet areas, such as pools.

 Porta Cumaru has near zero leaching properties making it the ideal choice for a range of external decking and cladding applications even next to pools and spas.
 Porta Cumaru decking can be supplied with a factory applied pre-oiling and end-grain sealing treatment to ensure optimal colour fastness as your timber arrives ready to be installed.